manelcagigos/CBWSFSW-Script/README.md

 ### Bibliography

-Here you can find all the links to the webpages that I use to make this script
+Here you can find all the links to the webpages that I used to make this script

 - https://support.mozilla.org/en-US/kb/profiles-where-firefox-stores-user-data
 - http://kb.mozillazine.org/Profile_Manager